cristian-toba/risc-v-monocycle-vhdl/README.md

-# risc-v-monocycle-vhdl
-Monocycle RISC-V processor implemented in VHDL on Altera  (FPGA)
 # RISC-V Monocycle Processor — VHDL on Altera DE1 FPGA

 A fully functional 32-bit monocycle processor implementing the **RISC-V RV32I** architecture, designed in VHDL and synthesized on an **Altera DE1 FPGA** using Quartus II 13.0.